 As a parent of four, I regularly encounter bullying.
 No, my kids aren’t getting abused at school.
 But we often receive messages from educators informing us of the symptoms and types of bullying.
-Honestly, it must be hard to be a bully these days, either at school or in the workplace, with everyone so well informed.
+We have become a vigilent and well informed. society.
+We no longer tolerate bullying at school or the workplace.

 Jesus is not a bully and his church ought to be a safe place.
 But religion turns people into bullies.
 (By religion I am referring to that pseudo-spiritual system of self-improvement that Jesus condemned.)